 2. Limited use.
 Most solar powered gates have enough power to open 8-10 times per day.
 This may be sufficient for some homes, but if you think you’ll need to open and close your gate more often, this may pose a problem for you.
 Alternatively, you would need to purchase a higher capacity system with a larger solar panel and battery to meet your needs, thereby also increasing the cost.

 3. Extra costs.
 Typically, solar systems are more expensive to purchase and install than traditional automatic gates.
 They also require more regular maintenance, including changing the batteries every few years and pruning any overhanging trees that might create shade.
 This may result in an increased lifetime cost of the system.
-Although you might be able to find cheap imported systems online, be careful: many have low quality solar panels and inadequate batteries, resulting in problems down the track.
+Although you might be able to find cheap imported systems online, be careful: many have low quality solar panels and inadequate batteries, resulting in problems down the track, which means you’ll spend more on solar gate repairs than if you invested in a higher quality system.

 If you’re interested in a solar gate for your home or business, we suggest speaking with an experienced gate technician to determine the best system for your needs.